 Queuelbum earned Bulat a major nomination at the 15th Annual Independent Music Awards.
 He won the award in November 2016, taking the trophy for Best Dance/Electronica Album of the Year.

 Bulat’s new EP, Third World Walker, has already been announced, as have the remix series of Queuelbum, which will be released in 2017.
-The EP will feature singles such as “Walker,” “Third World River,” and “Red Shift Motel,” along with new collaborations with Clan Balache.
+The EP will feature singles such as “Walker,” “Third World River,” and “Red Shift Motel,” along with a new collaboration with Clan Balache.